Norito: Form and content

 The Shinto religion did not produce any writings, particularly those that inferred from myths and legends, that would have constituted a religious theology except for the norito.
 (One should, however, note that the Kojiki and the Nihongi, while written primarily as historical works rather than sacred scriptures, do contain mythical narratives of the Shinto tradition.)
 These few prayers were primarily used in purification rituals and articulated gratitude towards the gods for the blessings of kami or to ask for climate change such as rain.

 Norito is a form of a rhythmic poem recited to facilitate the transmission of posterity.
 The incantation would usually begin with praises for the supreme power of kami and concludes with an expression of respect and awe.
 The Nakatomi no Harae Kunge or the Exposition of the Ritual of Purification describes norito within a process that implies the idea of human beings as children of the kami who lost their purity but who return to their divine origin by restoring it.

+Scholars have identified a broadly codified structural pattern underlying the norito preserved in the Engishiki: the announcement of the name of the saijin (the enshrined kami), an explanation of the associated festival's mythological origin, a reference to shintoku (the virtue arising from the kamis actions), the shinsen (food offerings), and a statement of the liturgy's purpose.
+Norito are further classified by their closing formula, ending either with "I announce" or with "I humbly say"; unlike their Engishiki counterparts, modern norito generally omit the mythological explanation.